 29. Venus flytrap

-The Venus Flytrap is a unique carnivorous plant.
+While not considered an animal, the Venus Flytrap is a unique carnivorous plant.
 This plant needs meat to survive.
 Native to wetlands in North America, their diet mainly consists of spiders, grasshoppers, and beetles.
 They have little hairs that when triggered, cause them to close themselves around their prey.